rizveeredwan/wordle-break/README.md

 # Wordle Breaker
 Not much Fancy but gets the work done.
-Slight raw and interactive,
+Slight raw and interactive, Will show you suggestions for your next move,
 ```buildoutcfg
 ## Input format and conditions
 1. ith possible character(C), its guarantee of occurring there(P)